 • Check the written report we send you.
 When you receive a Part D Explanation of Benefits (a Part D EOB) in the mail, please look it over to be sure the information is complete and correct.
-If you think something is missing from the report, or you have any questions, please call Customer Service.
+If you think something is missing from the report, or you have any questions, please call us at Customer Service.
 Phone numbers are printed on the back cover of this booklet.
 Be sure to keep these reports.
 They are an important record of your drug expenses.

 Section 4.
-During the deductible stage, you pay the full cost of your Tier 3: Preferred Brand, Tier 4: Nonpreferred Brand and Tier 5: Specialty Tier drugs
+During the deductible stage, you pay the full cost of your Tier 2: Generic, Tier 3: Preferred Brand, Tier 4: Nonpreferred Brand and Tier 5: Specialty Tier drugs your Tier 2: Generic, Tier 3: Preferred Brand, Tier 4: Nonpreferred Brand and Tier 5: Specialty Tier drugs until you reach the plan's deductible amount.
+For all other drugs you will not have to pay any deductible and will start receiving coverage immediately.

-You stay in the deductible stage until you have paid \$80.00 for your Tier 3: Preferred Brand, Tier 4: Nonpreferred Brand and Tier 5: Specialty Tier drugs
+You stay in the deductible stage until you have paid \$130.00 for your Tier 2: Generic, Tier 3: Preferred Brand, Tier 4: Nonpreferred Brand and Tier 5: Specialty Tier drugs

 The deductible stage is the first payment stage for your drug coverage.
-You will pay a yearly deductible of \$80.00 on Tier 3: Preferred Brand, Tier 4: Nonpreferred Brand and Tier 5: Specialty Tier drugs.
-You must pay the full cost of your Tier 3: Preferred Brand, Tier 4: Nonpreferred Brand and Tier 5:
+You will pay a yearly deductible of \$130.00 on Tier 2: Generic, Tier 3: Preferred Brand, Tier 4: Nonpreferred Brand and Tier 5: Specialty Tier drugs.
+You must pay the full cost of